jdiegosierra/jdiegosierra/README.md

 ### Hi there 👋

+"Time is the currency we must invest to become better engineers" Passioned about:
+🤾 Handball: 10 years playing on the 3th best team of Spain.
+🎧 Dj, Music Production and Festivals enthusiastic: Indie, Rock & Electronic music.
+👾 Videogames: Fond of esports and its growth around the globe.
+📈 Stock Investing: I don't have lost money yet.

 <!--
 **jdiegosierra/jdiegosierra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.